 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 Stainless steel is a wonderful invention.
-It does not get corroded, no rust, and guess what, it cannot be worn out by too much cleaning!
+It does not get corroded easily, and guess what, it cannot be worn out by too much cleaning!
 No wonder it is the backbone of every kitchen.

 Cleaning A Stainless Steel Sink